scifir/scifir-units/README.md

 - light.
 - data.

-Apart from those basic scalar_unit subclasses, there are a great amount of more unit classes defined, that are derived from scalar_unit or from vector_unit.
+Apart from those base scalar_unit subclasses, there are a great amount of more unit classes defined, that are derived from scalar_unit or from vector_unit.
 All scalar unit subclasses derive from scalar_unit, and all vector unit subclasses are defined one time for 2d, one time for 3d, one time for nd, and one time for the scalar_unit case.
 Then, force units, which are vector units, exist as force, force_2d, force_3d and force_nd.

 All those additional unit classes are the following: